NickyvVr/talks/README.md

  * [Hands-on Workshop - The Power BI Service - Workspaces & Apps](https://github.com/NickyvVr/talks/blob/master/Hands-on%20Workshop%20-%20The%20Power%20BI%20Service%20%E2%80%93%20Workspaces%20%26%20Apps.md)

 ## Speaker bio
 Nicky van Vroenhoven is a BI professional focused at the Microsoft stack.
 He mainly works with SSIS, Biml, T-SQL and Power BI.
 After working 9 years in several BI-consultancy jobs in several industries and companies, he is currently working as a Lead BI Developer at the DWH team at Van Lanschot Kempen.
+He is developing the DWH and also managing the Power BI Premium capacity.
 In addition he enjoys tweeting and blogging about topics like Power BI, DAX and SQL Server at nickyvv.com.